Haiti 2018: Wall Plastering Team from Pennsylvania

 Our team of wall plasterers arrived safely on La Gonäve Tuesday, but the trip was not without its adventure.
-The team of four men from OPC churches in Pennsylvania includes a missionary to Algeria, a church intern, and two men who had previously helped with the original wall project here in Haiti back in 2008.
+The team of four men from OPC churches in Pennsylvania includes a church intern and two men who had previously helped with the original wall project here in Haiti back in 2008.
 They arrived in Port-au-Prince from Fort Lauderdale and the plan was to get to the Hopps' home at Kaliko then take the afternoon ferry to La Gonâve.
 A demonstration in Haiti blocked the road and we had to find an alternate route out of town.
 The traffic was terrible but God allowed us to get to Kaliko in time to eat a quick lunch and rush to the wharf.
 We made it in time and sat down for the smooth ride to the island of La Gonâve.

 The work began yesterday with breakfast at 6:00 AM and the team ready for work at 6:30 AM.
 The team was augmented with two Haitian brothers, one from the church in Port-au-Prince and another from the church at Doglace.
 The first day included lots of instruction on how best to complete the work.
 By the end of the day four sections of the wall had been plastered.
 Everyone was tired but we ate well thanks to Elijah Hopp who traveled with us to cook and help with the work.
 Sleep came easily and we are now onto day two of five days of planned work.
 The team returns to the mainland home next Wednesday.